 If you want to get more clicks from search results, you need to optimize how your site looks in those search results.
 A single result in a set of search results is called a snippet.
-The Yoast SEO plugin has a snippet preview, which shows a simulation of what your post will look like in those results, and this post explains how to use that snippet preview to get more clicks!
+The Yoast SEO plugin has a snippet preview, which shows a simulation of what your post will look like in those results.
+This post explains how to use that snippet preview to get more clicks!
 It also describes why the snippet might not always match what you see in the search results.

 What determines how a snippet looks in search results?

-The above snippet preview lacks a few things.
-For instance, it doesn’t include a keyword in bold type.
 If you search for a specific word, Google will make that keyword bold in the text and URL of the snippets it displays.
 But it actually goes one step further.
 Once it has decided which pages will rank for your search, it tries to find part of the page that includes that exact term.
-If your meta description (if you have one) doesn’t contain the keyword searched for, it’ll grab a “random” snippet from the page that does.
+If your meta description doesn’t contain the keyword searched for, it’ll grab a “random” snippet from the page that does.

-This is one of the reasons why it helps tremendously if you know what the most searched for keyword for a page is likely to be, so you can optimize the snippet for it.
-In our Yoast SEO plugin, you set the focus keyword of your post, that word will be automatically be displayed in bold:
+This is one of the reasons why it helps tremendously if you know what the most searched for keyword for a page is likely to be.
+So you can optimize the snippet for it.
+In our Yoast SEO plugin, you can set the focus keyword or keyphrase of your post.
+That word will then automatically be displayed in bold:

-As you can see, the plugin “adapts” by making the focus keyword in the URL and description bold, just like Google would.
+As you can see, the plugin “adapts” by making the focus keyword in the description bold, just like Google would.
 Incidentally, Google has now stopped displaying keywords in page titles in bold.
 Google also shows a favicon next to the URL.